fresheed/tubu/README.md

 # tubu - an async DASH Downloader

 A downloader for DASH-streamed video.

-This is a project for exploring async Rust w/ tokio.
+This is a project for practicing async Rust w/ tokio, as well as some aspects of systems programming.

-It uses asychronicity to improve performance on:
+tubu uses asychronicity to improve performance on:
 - downloads of individual segments of audio/video tracks
 - saving segments to separate files
 - less important: concatenating segments into the audio and video tracks (only 2 tasks executing simultaneously)